Here we go again—one of the most hotly debated topics in the industry: Should designers learn to code?

-It’s all too easy to get caught up in a debate about what skills belong to whom - but as most designers will know, it’s rarely black and white.
+It’s all too easy to get caught up in a debate about who should have which skills, but as most designers will know, the answer is rarely simple.
 In reality, the lines are continuously blurring, and it’s almost impossible to work within the confines of a single job description.

 In the ever-evolving, competitive design industry, there’s a more relevant discussion at play.
-More and more, we’re asking how - not if.
+More and more, we’re asking how—not if—designers can learn to code.
 How can designers maintain their edge and become more agile?
 How can they collaborate more effectively to create great end products?

 Learning key frontend skills will enable you to both understand and effectively communicate the technical requirements of design.
 But why is this important?

 If you follow @Iamdevloper on Twitter, you may be familiar with this Tweet poking fun at the lack of understanding between designers and developers: